muzihuaner/Proxmox-VE-for-WHMCS/README.md

 - (PHP) max_execution_time = 300
 - (Proxmox) VE v8.x (current)
 - (Proxmox) 2 users (API/VNC)

-_If you don't have enough services (of any status) in WHMCS (DB: tblhosting.id), create enough dummy/test entries to reach Service ID 101+._ **Else you're likely to see an error which explains this:** `HTTP/1.1 400 Parameter verification failed. (invalid format - value does not look like a valid VM ID)`

 ## ✅ MODULE: Installation & Configuration